KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increases Anemo DMG by 15%
+* 2-Piece Set Bonus: Anemo DMG Bonus +15%
-* 4 Piece Set Bonus: Increases Swirl DMG by 60%.
+* 4-Piece Set Bonus: Increases Swirl DMG by 60%.
 Decreases opponent's Elemental RES to the element infused in the Swirl by 40% for 10s.
 {% endtab %}

 {% tab title="Findings" %}